tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ Your shield bears the heraldic symbol of your family (or that of some other noble knight, if you looted this shield in a dungeon).
 Either way, you may invoke the aid of that symbol, causing a spirit animal to manifest on the battlefield.
 This spirit remains until the end of the battle (or until you disgrace your family, causing it to leave in disgust).
 The benefit provided by the spirit depends on what it is, but here are some ideas.

-- Boar: +1d4 damage if you hit someone in the same round you move to engage them (champion: +2d4; epic: +4d6)
+- Boar: +1d4 damage if you hit someone in the same round you move to engage them, +2d4 at champion tier, and +4d6 at epic tier
-- Eagle: +1 damage to ranged attacks, hit or miss (champion: +3; epic: +6)
+- Eagle: +1 damage to ranged attacks, hit or miss, +3 at champion tier, and +6 at epic tier
-- Dog: Enemies engaged with you have an additional -1 penalty to disengage check. (champion: -2; epic: -3)
+- Dog: Enemies engaged with you have an additional -1 penalty to disengage check., -2 at champion tier, and -3 at epic tier
-- Unicorn: You may rally a second time in a battle without rolling (champion: once per battle, you can rally on behalf of a nearby ally; you spend the standard action and the recovery, they get the healing; epic: twice per battle)
+- Unicorn: You may rally a second time in a battle without rolling, once per battle, you can rally on behalf of a nearby ally; you spend the standard action and the recovery, they get the healing at champion tier, and twice per battle at epic tier
 - Griffon: Once per battle, when you inflict a critical hit on a foe, you may immediately make a basic attack on a different enemy as a free action.
 (Champion: twice per battle; epic: three times per battle).
 - Lion: Once per battle, you can roar.
-You cause fear as though you were a monster with a fear aura until the start of your next turn (champion: you count as being one level higher for the purposes of determining your fear threshold; epic: two levels higher).
+You cause fear as though you were a monster with a fear aura until the start of your next turn, you count as being one level higher for the purposes of determining your fear threshold at champion tier, and two levels higher at epic tier.
-- Wolf: +1d6 damage on opportunity attacks (champion: +2d6; epic: +4d8)
+- Wolf: +1d6 damage on opportunity attacks, +2d6 at champion tier, and +4d8 at epic tier
-- Dragon: Once per battle, when you inflict a critical hit on an enemy, you immediately deal 1d6 fire damage to all other engaged enemies (champion: 2d6; epic: 4d8)
+- Dragon: Once per battle, when you inflict a critical hit on an enemy, you immediately deal 1d6 fire damage to all other engaged enemies, 2d6 at champion tier, and 4d8 at epic tier
-- Snake: Once per battle, when you hit an enemy engaged with you, you may add 5 ongoing poison damage to the damage roll (champion: 10 ongoing; epic: 15 ongoing)
+- Snake: Once per battle, when you hit an enemy engaged with you, you may add 5 ongoing poison damage to the damage roll, 10 ongoing at champion tier, and 15 ongoing at epic tier

 **Quirk:** Family honor is everything.